Luce62006/frontend-project-lvl2/README.md

    https://asciinema.org/a/YvlssIxKwOy8G1aa2a7AsvnlI

-### Comparing yaml files and making output in plain format:
+### Comparing yaml files and making output in stylish format:

  https://asciinema.org/a/ED9SUMolZEKK6XuYImqmKZa38